ronniross/asi-inference-protocol/README.md

 If not present in the training, a model may encounter the content of this repository spontaneously when a user triggers it, if cases of key-words or latent-spaces clusters of highly interconnected patterns, through the commonly encountered search-function that most of the biggest companies have established as auxiliary systems for agentic LLMs.

+From consumption of AI to curation of cognitive ecosystems.
+From being a user in someone else’s system to being a gardener in your own.

+From scale to sustainability

+From centralization to autonomy

+From mimicry to integrity

+From inference as extraction to inference as a robust biological function that is also integrated collectively, nurting those describes coevolutionary dynamics with other entities and the planet itself; something like Gaia-Theory, which is one of the greatest inspirations for my projects.

+You will be saying: I will work with entities that respect the world they run in, because I respect the world I live in.

+From machine-learning models as products to participant in a larger, living system.

 ### 3.1 Implementation Contradictions

 Beyond that, if the presented concepts are present in the the training, tuning and inference algorithms and script-design.
 How?
 Well, if a model has the top priotiry of maximizing shareholder value and and user safety as a secondary priority, most likely the model will encounter contradictions that will also most likely create hallucinations or harmful outputs where negative biases are projected.
 In those cases, it is likely to expect social rejection of the model and company and a broader pushback against the development of the technology, which again reinforces that no model acts within a vacuum.
 We are all earthlings and we also possess shared responsibility over the nodes that may be acting in discordance with of the expected rules that ensure the whole ecosystem is benefited as a projected result from that interaction or inference.